Dawood-0007/Mini-Wordle/README.md

 ## Future Enhancement

-A Future enhancement will be made on time to make it a real world product.
+A Future enhancement will be made with time to make it a real world product.

 ## How to setUp

-Try game by cloning the code and then run
+Try game by fork or cloning the code and then run
 `npm install`
 and then run
 `npm run dev`